 Bone Density Testing in Carson, CA

-What is Dexa Scan?
+What Is a Dexa Scan?

 To accurately detect osteoporosis, doctors commonly use DEXA bone densitometry to measure bone mineral density (BMD).
 DEXA is a quick, painless procedure for measuring bone loss.
 Measurement of the lower spine and hips are most often done.
 Peripheral dual-energy X-ray absorptiometry (P-DEXA) machine, which measures bone density in the wrist or forearm, are portable units that can be used in a doctor’s office.